 Short answer: it depends.

 When a car is damaged it often decreases its resale value.
 Ask yourself, would you want to buy a car that was in an accident?
 Not likely.
 You don't know the full extent of the damage or if it was repaired correctly.
-Also, no matter how good the shop the paint is never quite like new.
+Also, no matter how good the shop, the paint is never quite like new.
 For those reasons and others, it is the simple fact that a car that was in an accident of any meaningful amount is worth less even after being repaired.

-Several years ago our Supreme Court ruled that is a damage to you no different than any other damage.
-So, if the other driver was at fault they do have to pay you not only for the cost to repair but also the lost value of the car because of the accident.
+Several years ago our Supreme Court ruled that lost value is a damage to you no different than any other damage.
+So, if the other driver was at fault they have to pay you not only for the cost to repair but also the lost value of the car because of the accident.

 Because this can be an expensive element of damage, many first party insurance polices - or said another way, your own insurance policy - do NOT cover this type of damage.
 Often, your policy will pay to fix your car if the accident was your or the other driver's fault but it will not pay for the lost value.
 But again, this is very fact specific, every insurance policy is different, and is another reason why speaking to an attorney is important.

 10. Should I see a doctor after a car accident?